 We are the voice of agriculture

-Its mission statement is to "Strengthen a diverse agricultural community by supporting and advocating for Massachusetts farm families."
-Its vision is to "Envision a world with plentiful high-quality agricultural products, productive open land, and a robust and prosperous farming community.
+Our mission statement is to "Strengthen a diverse agricultural community by supporting and advocating for Massachusetts farm families."
+Our vision is to "Envision a world with plentiful high-quality agricultural products, productive open land, and a robust and prosperous farming community.
 We are committed to working with like-minded groups to achieve these goals."

-For more than 100 years, Massachusetts Farm Bureau Federation has been an advocate for farmers in the Commonwealth and helped keep them farming.
-This could be seen during the COVID-19 pandemic, when MFBF worked on farmers behalf to:
+For more than 100 years, the Massachusetts Farm Bureau Federation has been an advocate for farmers in the Commonwealth and has helped keep them farming.
+MFBF works on the behalf of farmers:

-- Provided links to financial assistance programs.
+- Provide links to financial assistance programs.
 As the situation with COVID-19 unfolded, we provided our farmer members links via our Weekly Update email and social media to financial assistance programs that were beneficial.
 While not every program was perfect for every situation, we worked to identify situations that work for agriculture.

 We also are an advocate for the equine industry and aquaculture.